CHILLIWACK SCHOOL DISTRICT (SD33): REPORTS & RESOURCES

 Explore Change Over Time

 Collecting EDI data over multiple years allows us to explore trends in children’s development and to answer the broader question: “Are our Kindergarten-aged children doing better, worse or about the same as in the past?”
 With each new wave of EDI data, vulnerability rates change across the province.
 While some neighbourhoods see improvements over time for particular aspects of children’s developmental health, others see declines.
-When looking at all of these changes over time we need to identify the amount of change in vulnerability that is meaningful – and therefore a focus of further exploration and discussion.
+When looking at all of these changes over time we need to identify the amount of change in vulnerability that is meaningful – that is, worth of further exploration and discussion.

 HELP's interactive Critical Difference Tool allows you to explore the meaningful change over time in a neighbourhood’s vulnerability rate on any of the five EDI scales or on Vulnerability On One or More Scales.
 Use the map to start exploring change over time in your community by following these steps:

-- Choose one of the five EDI scales of interest from the list below;
+- Choose one of the five EDI scales of interest (or One or More Scales) from the list below;

 - Choose a base wave (2, 3, 4 or 5) for the first time point;